New Location Science Models with Applications to UAV-Based Disaster Relief: Introduction

-While UAVs can be valuable for providing network coverage, their main drawback is limited energy capacity, requiring them to return periodically for recharging \parencite{shakhatreh2019uavs}.
+While UAVs can be valuable for providing network coverage, their {\em main drawback} is limited energy capacity requiring them to return periodically for recharging \parencite{shakhatreh2019uavs}.
 Also, unlike other vehicles, UAVs are susceptible to wind due to their lighter weight, smaller size, lower flight altitude, and lower speed \parencite{Gianfelice2022}.
-These limitations create significant challenges in deploying UAVs for post-disaster network provisioning. \textcite{erdelj2017wireless} proposed a mobile first-response UAV station with a fleet of heterogenous UAVs that has a long-distance communication antenna, an electricity generator and a system for automatic UAV battery recharging.
-Motivated by this idea, this paper aims to develop a reliable mathematical solution for determining the optimal location of a mobile UAV station, considering UAV heterogeneity and the impact of wind, which is common in real-world scenarios.
+These limitations create significant challenges in deploying UAVs for post-disaster network provisioning. \textcite{erdelj2017wireless} proposed a mobile first-response UAV station with a fleet of heterogeneous UAVs that has a long-distance communication antenna, an electricity generator, and a system for automatic UAV battery recharging.
+Motivated by this idea, we aim here to develop a {\em reliable mathematical model} for determining the {\em optimal location} of a mobile UAV station, considering UAV {\em heterogeneity} and the impact of {\em wind}, which are common factors in real-world scenarios.

-This problem can be regarded as a single-facility location problem, previously studied in the context of drone-assisted delivery, where drones launch from a truck, deliver parcels, and subsequently return to the truck.
-There are studies \parencite{mourelo2016optimization, chang2018optimal, salama2020joint, betti2023dispatching} in the literature that examines the location of launch points (location of truck) for drones in a delivery network where a truck and multiple drones operate in tandem. \textcite{scott2017drone} considered a tandem delivery strategy like \textcite{mourelo2016optimization} to use in the healthcare application.
-However, To the best of our knowledge, little attention has been given to addressing the impact of wind on drone performance.
+Such a model can be regarded as a {\em single-facility location problem} previously studied in the context of drone-assisted delivery, where drones launch from a truck, deliver parcels, and subsequently return to the truck.
+There are studies \parencite{mourelo2016optimization,chang2018optimal,salama2020joint, betti2023dispatching} in the literature that examine the location of launch points (location of truck) for drones in a delivery network, where a truck and multiple drones operate in tandem. \textcite{scott2017drone} considered a tandem delivery strategy like \textcite{mourelo2016optimization} to use in the healthcare application.
+However, to the best of our knowledge, little attention has been given to addressing the {\em impact of wind on drone performance}.
 This factor cannot be ignored as it causes delays in delivery time and increases energy consumption.
 We also tried to consider the effect of wind in other applications that are search and rescue \parencite{kazemdehbashi2025algorithm}, and package delivery \parencite{liu2023routing}.